artix41/blog/blog/_posts/2026-05-04-topological-qec.md

 As it happens, the field of **algebraic topology** provides exactly the right tools to answer these questions.
 By understanding its basics, we can construct and study generalized surface codes and many other families of topological codes, such as color codes and fracton codes[^1].
 Furthermore, a generalization of algebraic topology, **homological algebra**, allows us to go beyond topological codes and serves as the foundation for most quantum LDPC code constructions and logical gate designs.
 The definitions and fundamental theorems from these two fields are therefore used all over the QEC literature, and studying them is well worth your time if you want to understand most modern fault-tolerant architecture constructions.

-In this two-post series, we will explore the basics of algebraic topology with a quantum error correction lens.
+In this three-post series, we will explore the basics of algebraic topology with a quantum error correction lens.
 This first post focuses on *constructions*: you will learn about topological spaces, manifolds, cellulations, and chain complexes, and see how they can be used to build generalized surface codes.
-The second post focuses on *properties*, introducing homology and cohomology groups and explaining how they relate to the main properties of quantum codes.
+The second and third posts focus on *properties*, introducing homology and cohomology groups and explaining how they relate to the main properties of quantum codes.

 As always, the main focus of this blog is on building intuition and visual understanding, and I therefore gloss over many technical details.
 However, if you are craving more details after reading these posts, I recommend consulting either Chapter 3 of [my thesis](https://discovery.ucl.ac.uk/id/eprint/10223041/7/phd-thesis-final-corrected.pdf) or Chapter 2 of [Niko Breuckmann's thesis](https://arxiv.org/abs/1802.01520), where all the definitions and theorems are presented more formally.